thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

         Your name here -> :

     b.
-Save this file by clicking the drop-down menu File | Save or by hitting CTRL-S to save. (get used to Ctrl-S if you are nto already it will save you a lot of time.)
+Save this file by clicking the drop-down menu File | Save or by hitting CTRL-S to save. (get used to Ctrl-S if you are not already it will save you a lot of time.)

     c.
 Now that your change has been saved, look at the Source Control icon in the  left-side navigation bar.
 You should see a number now.